TheCodingLand/rocketchat-confluence-tina/README.md

 # rocketchat-confluence-tina

-A  Rocketchat bot that uses the a basic confluence bot, and improves it with a QA algorithm, with Tina API
+A  Rocketchat bot that searches confluence for relevant articles, and improves the result with a QA algorithm, with the Tina API.

-This uses a classical QA architecture design, by first retreiving relevant document from atlassian confluence search, then applying QA on each article through a machine learning pipeline defined in TINA (AI platform from CTG)
+This uses a classical QA architecture design, by first retreiving a list of relevant documents from atlassian confluence search, then applying QA algorithms (using transformers) on each article, through a machine learning pipeline defined in TINA (My AI platform for CTG)